shakakira/onejs/README.md

 # Troubleshooting

-* The most common issue of a OneJS output is to lack some dependencies.
-In that case, make sure that the library is located under `node_modules/` properly.
+* The most common issue is to lack some dependencies.
+In that case, make sure that the missing dependency is located under `node_modules/` properly.
 * Enabling verbose mode might be helpful: `onejs build package.json --verbose`
 * See the content of `projectName.map` object if it contains the missing dependency